Unbundle Your VoIP Infrastructure to Save Money and Gain Control

 SIP trunking providers often work with multiple carriers and have redundant infrastructure so that if one area has an outage, calls can be routed through other infrastructure that’s still running.
 Unbundling allows organizations to choose SIP trunking providers that have a level of redundancy they’re comfortable with, rather than being locked into whatever a bundled solution offers.

-In addition to cost savings and reach, unbundling can enable businesses to better customize their VoIP infrastructure with the technology features, customer service and compliance support features that meet their business needs.
+In addition to cost savings and improved reach, unbundling can enable businesses to better customize their VoIP infrastructure with the technology , customer service, and compliance features that meet their business needs.

-For example, a business that is concerned about compliance can bring a carrier that offers built-in features such as call recording or call logging, which enables efficiency in maintaining call records.
-Another business may want to bring a carrier that has guaranteed DMFI support and CLI retention, and promised uptime.
+For example, a business that’s concerned about compliance can use a carrier that offers built-in features such as call recording or call logging for maintaining call records.
+Another business may want to use a carrier that has guaranteed DMFI support and CLI retention, and promised uptime.

-Unbundling can also give businesses the ability to customize their hardware and software setup.
-Some VoIP providers offer all-in-one deals that include phones and other hardware, but businesses want the control to bring their own phones and other devices to save money and/or address unique business needs.
-For example, some businesses may prefer equipment that’s better suited for conference calls, whereas others may need more feature-rich desk phones.
+Unbundling can also give businesses the ability to customize their hardware and software setups.
+Some VoIP providers offer all-in-one deals that include phones and other hardware, but businesses often want to bring their own hard or soft phones to save money or address unique business needs.
+For example, some businesses may prefer equipment that’s suited for conference calls, while others may prefer feature-rich desk phones.